François Calmels: Early life

+Amateur career

+Calmels was a distinguished amateur.
+He won the 2004 Coupe Mouchy (highest amateur competition in France) and the 2006 Portuguese Amateur Open Championship.

+Professional career

-Calmels was born in Paris.
-He was a distinguished amateur, winning the 2004 Coupe Mouchy (highest amateur competition in France), and the 2006 Portuguese Amateur Open Championship.
-He turned professional in 2006 and won twice during his first season on the Alps Tour, one of Europe's third tier developmental professional golf tours.
+In 2006, Calmels turned professional and won twice during his first season on the Alps Tour, one of Europe's third tier developmental professional golf tours.
 He won for the first time on the second-tier European Challenge Tour in May 2009, when he claimed the Telenet Trophy by one stroke over Spaniard Carlos Rodiles - one week after watching his girlfriend, Jade Schaeffer make her Ladies European Tour breakthrough at the Hypo Vereinsbank Ladies German Open, he followed her into the winner's enclosure by birdieing the last two holes at Royal Waterloo Golf Club to win by one stroke.